NEW MEMBER OFFER!

 • Clip a carabiner into each end-loop and clip each of those into a bolt or a screw.

-• Clip a locker into two of the four strands between the overhands; clove-hitch into the locker.
-(You clip into two strands in the middle to effectively “trap” the locker between the overhands.
-Never clip all four strands, as a failure in one bolt/screw would result in the anchor carabiner sliding off the quad.)
+• Clip a locker into two of the four strands between the overhands.
+You clip into two strands in the middle to effectively “trap” the locker between the overhands.
+Never clip all four strands—a failure in one bolt/screw would result in the anchor carabiner sliding off the quad.
+Then clove-hitch yourself into the locker.

 • Rig your belay device on the two free strands.

-Note: While two strands offer ample strength for both climbers at the belay, clipping each climber into her own two strands lets her hang on the anchor without pulling on her partner.
+Note: While two strands offer ample strength for both climbers at the belay, clipping each climber into their own two strands lets one climber hang on the anchor without pulling on their partner.

 Quad anchor top belay